 Keep ovens working with superior oven chain lubricants

 Process ovens in food processing plants and other manufacturing facilities are vital to production output, but keeping them properly lubricated can be difficult.
 Extreme temperatures, continuous operation and – in some cases – dirty operating conditions are typical challenges.
-Offering several high-performance lubricant formulations, Lubrication Engineers has helped companies worldwide with their process oven lubrication needs.
+Offering several high-performance lubricant formulations, Lubrication Engineers has helped companies worldwide with their process oven chain lubrication needs.
 If you are interested in creating more uptime for your operation, let LE’s experienced and certified consultants help you overcome the challenges of oven chain lubrication.

 Proper lubrication reduces wear and saves energy costs

-Proper lubrication will keep oven chains operating freely and efficiently throughout the process.
+Proper lubrication will keep hot oven chains operating freely and efficiently throughout the process.
 A good lubricant will penetrate the pins and bushings to prevent corrosion and provide sufficient lubrication.
 Inferior lubrication, on the other hand, causes many costly side effects.
 Links and strands may become inflexible, causing rough operation, chains jumping off the sprockets and even breakage.
-Premature wear to the pins and bushings will shorten chain life and causes rapid stretching, a critical failure in machines where equipment or machinery synchronization is a chain function.
+Premature wear to the pins and bushings will shorten chain life, and it causes rapid stretching, a critical failure in machines where equipment or machinery synchronization is a chain function.
 In addition, increased friction requires more electrical energy for the oven chain to do its work.

 LE provides fluid and solid film lubricant options

 Oven chains operating at high temperatures can be lubricated in two different ways: with a liquid lubricant or with a solid lubricant suspended in a carrier fluid.
 Whether liquid or solid, the lubricating film physically separates contacting metal surfaces, thereby reducing friction and wear.
 LE provides both fluid and solid film lubricants, with recommendations made depending upon the specific needs of your application.